Alex Grimes

 He returned to Britain and married his childhood sweetheart, Ruth, and eventually went back to New Zealand where he worked as a land surveyor firstly in Dunedin and then Christchurch.
 He died in 2003, aged 63, of an inoperable brain tumour.

-In his obituary in the New Zealand Pess, it was noted that he navigated on the voyage with just a 1924 sextant (no modern technology, such as GPS or two-way radio).
+In his obituary in the New Zealand Press, it was noted that he navigated on the voyage with just a 1924 sextant (no modern technology, such as GPS or two-way radio).
 He is quoted as saying about the voyage:

 "At worst, it was standing waist-high in water at the helm, battling a gale and surviving on onions and custard powder.
 At best, it was being greeted in tropical ports by friendly people."